Bowles DNA Project

 In the 1820's Robert Bowles Jr. arrived in Dublin, the teenage son of a recently deceased Protestant shoemaker and a disowned-Quaker mother.
 He found acceptance and a wife in the Society of Friends community in the 1830's and from the 1840's developed a farm implement manufacturing, rental and sales business in Dublin with a demonstration farm at Cloghran-Huddart, a showroom, offices and warehouses on Carter's Lane, Smithfield and a manufacturing facility and residence on Blackhall Place.
 In 1872 he built a fine new residence in Kingstown where he retired but continued as an Elder of the Dublin Meeting until his death in 1887.

 See also The Robert Bowles Family of Ballickmoyler, co.
-Laois and Dublin for more information on Robert's parents and siblings.
+Laois and Dublin and Robert Bowles of Ballickmoyler and Dublin's Family Tree for more information on Robert's parents and siblings.

 Pass your mouse over any map or clipping on this page for a larger view.